nielsnl68/openHASP-docs/docs/design/styling.md

 !!!
 Example
     A `toggle` `btn` can be made to show `text` `yellow` when toggled ON with `"text_color":"white","text_color01":"yellow"`

+> For backwards compatibility with older version of *openHASP* the **StateID** is not mandatory.

 ### Inheritance

 If objects are children of other objects (they have the [parentid][7] property set), property inheritance takes place.

-Some properties (typically that are related to text and opacity) can be inherited from the parent object's styles.
+Which means that some properties (typically that are related to text and opacity) can be inherited from the parent object's styles.

 Inheritance is applied only if the given property is not set in the initial jsonl of the child object (at first draw).
 In this case, if the property is inheritable, the property's value will be searched in the parents too until an object specifies a value for the property.
 The parents will use their own state to detemine the value.
-So for example if a button is pressed, and the text color comes from here, the pressed text color will be used. ([source][8]{target=_blank}) Inheritance takes place at run time too.
+So for example if a button is pressed, and the text color comes from here, the pressed text color will be used.
+([source][8]{target=_blank}) Inheritance takes place at run time too.

-When a parent object is deleted, all children will be deleted too.
+~~When a parent object is deleted, all children will be deleted too.~~

 ## General